 A physical or mental impairment, which has a substantial and long-term adverse effect on a person’s ability to carry out normal day-to-day activities.

 What are the nine protected characteristics, defined by the Equality Act (2010) which cannot be used to treat a person unfairly?

-Race; Disability; Gender; Age; Sexual orientation; Religion and belief; Gender reassignment; Pregnancy and maternity; Marriage and civil partnerships.
+Race; Disability; Sex; Age; Sexual orientation; Religion and belief; Gender reassignment; Pregnancy and maternity; Marriage and civil partnerships.